jasonrdunne/Exoot-Public/index.markdown

 ## Aspects of Gameplay

 ### Voxels
 The world is voxel-based.
-Voxel stands for "volumetric pixels," but it's a fancy word for cubes: think minecraft, except the cubes are much smaller.
+Voxel stands for "volumetric pixel," but it's a fancy word for cube: think minecraft, except the cubes are much smaller.
 Voxels enable the world to be randomly generated, including the structures and dungeons that are placed within.
 This also means that everything is destructible.
 Randomly generated worlds are necessary, because in my opinion, the foundation of an rpg is exploration.

 ### Inventory
 The inventory is a grid of squares, where items take up different sizes.

 ### Economy
 The player primarily accrues gold by selling loot found on expeditions.
-This loot may come from enemy drops, harvesting natural resources, in chests, \<continue listing\>, etc. Players can use gold to purchase goods or services from various NPCs, and during trading with other players.
+This loot may come from enemy drops, chests, harvesting natural resources, essentially whatever players may stumble across.
+Players can use gold to purchase goods or services from NPCs, and to trade with other players.
 Potions are strikingly expensive.
 Players should be reluctant to use them.

 ### "Recursive Lootboxes"
 A key strategy to make exploration interesting is a concept I call "recursive lootboxes".
-It basically hijacks the brain's urge to gamble... recursively (joking but not really).
-Essentially, the hunt for loot can be broken into multiple tiers:
+Essentially, the hunt for loot can be broken into multiple tier of randomness:
 - 1st Tier: what structures players find while exploring.
-"Difficult" structures for the area are rarer but contain better loot, better chance for a boss/rare mob spawn, etc, so players looking for a challenge will be hoping for these.
+"Difficult" structures for the area are rarer but contain better loot, better chance for a boss/rare mob spawn, etc, so players looking for a challenge will be on the lookout for these.
 It doesn't mean other structures are bad by any means, but stumbling across an opportunity like this will ideally spike the adrenaline.
-Let's say the player has found a challenging dungeon.
+Let's say the player has discovered a challenging dungeon.
 - 2nd Tier: what spawns in the dungeon.
 Dungeons may or may not spawn with particular rooms, like hidden stashes or vaults guarded by especially difficult foes, or mini-bosses.
 Again, players looking for a challenge will hope to find these.
 - 3rd Tier: what loot drops from these enemies/chests?
 (Greatsword, if you're a berserker?
 Rare or Unique quality?)
 - 4th Tier: how do the items roll?
 Does it have the right mods, with high rolls?

-Notice that chance for interesting loot correlates with difficulty.
+Notice the high-risk high-reward mentality: the chance for interesting loot correlates with difficulty.
 I want to emphasize a point I made earlier: enemy encounters aim to feel like a puzzle.
-Players will see a situation and strategize how to tackle the room of foes that would probably win in a straight-up fight.
-And of course, harder puzzles give greater rewards.
+Players will see a situation, and have to strategize how to tackle the room of foes that would probably be impossible in a straight-up fight.
+And of course, the harder the puzzle, the more tempted the player will be to risk it.

-Also notice that no tier is completely decisive:
+Also note that no tier is completely decisive:
 - you can still find good loot in easier dungeons, it's just less common.
 - you can still find good loot from normal enemy kills (not from a vault or a mini-boss), it's just less common.
-- you can still find good items of a lower "quality" (magic {blue} items can actually outperform uniques under rare circumstances), it's just less common.
+- you can still find good items of a lower "quality" (magic/blue items can actually outperform uniques under rare circumstances), it's just less common.
-- you can still find good items with subpar rolls, it's just less common.
+- you can still find good upgrades with subpar rolls, it's just not as common.

-This exploration+loot system is dynamic and exciting.
+This loot system is dynamic and exciting; it's the driving force behind exploration.

 ### Dying and Respawning
 Dying respawns you in the last town you visited.
 Death penalties include (not finalized):